 - Click on “Enabled” then click OK

-Now you are ready to install non– store applications on Windows 8.
+Now you are ready to install non– Store applications on Windows 8.

-- Now type in add-appxpackage C:\app1.appx –DependencyPath C:\winjs.appx
+add-appxpackage C:\app1.appx –DependencyPath C:\winjs.appx

 You are all set!

 Now you should have the application installed.
 This method is for IT professionals for deployment on a large scale.
-I personally couldn’t test this method since I was not able to find a non-store application.
+I couldn’t test this method since I was not able to find a non-store application.